zshoals/c-associator/README.md

 - Minified and readable code with single-letter variable names
 - Multiple data types supported in a single hash table without using struct or union
 - Prints multidimensional hash table contents for parsing data as a multidimensional array
+- Reallocates memory efficiently within the scope of each key
+- Resizes based on pointer counts instead of bytes allocated to prevent unnecessary calculations and overflows

 #### License Tiers
 - Free Tier - $0 for evaluation and testing before subscribing to Paid Tier